jcgneto/CV/README.md

 # Research areas of interest

-Data science, machine learning, and microbial genomics/ecology.
-Foodborne pathogen genomics and ecology.
+Ecology and evolution of Foodborne pathogens.

 # Publications